Risk-Score Threshold Calibration for Auto-Approval¶

 The Pattern¶

-A learned diff-risk model assigns each diff a numeric score predicting the likelihood of revert or production incident.
-A single percentile threshold separates auto-approved diffs from those routed to human review.
-Moving the threshold up automates more diffs at strictly higher marginal risk; moving it down trades automation yield for safety.
+A learned diff-risk model scores each diff by likelihood of revert or production incident.
+A single percentile threshold separates auto-approved diffs from those routed to human review (arXiv:2605.30208).
+Moving it up automates more diffs at strictly higher marginal risk; moving it down trades yield for safety.
 The point on the curve is an operator choice, not a property of the model.

-This is distinct from two adjacent patterns.
+It differs from two adjacent patterns.
 Tiered code review routes by static path criticality — auth and payment paths escalate regardless of score.
-Tunable per-PR effort lets a reviewer or routing policy pick High vs. Default review depth per PR.
-Threshold calibration is the organization-wide dial on a learned score that decides whether human review happens at all.
+Tunable per-PR effort picks review depth per PR.
+Threshold calibration is the organization-wide dial on a learned score deciding whether human review happens at all.

 How RADAR Implements It¶